 Studies that involve subjecting humans to unusual stress would not be considered ethical or acceptable, so we have to look at the microbiota of people with chronic psychological illnesses, such as depression or anxiety.

-In any case, several studies found an increase in Bacteroidetes in the fecal microbiota of patients suffering from major depressive disorder, and more studies found more widely spread alterations.
+Several studies found an increase in Bacteroidetes in the fecal microbiota of patients suffering from major depressive disorder, and more studies found more widely spread alterations.

 In conclusion, we can say that the relationship between brain, gut and microbiota is truly circular, and an alteration in this equilibrium can affect both poles of this axis.

-This is probably true, but it’s also true that we - our minds and our brain - can and should defend a healthy microbiota, and enjoy the benefits of a healthy gut-brain axis.
+This is probably true, but it’s also true that we - our minds and our brain - can and should defend a healthy microbiota and enjoy the benefits of a healthy gut-brain axis.